TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 5) Dated signatures of the agency head on the application with an attestation from the applicant that the information is true and correct.

-e) The Board-certified Academy Director shall have the first 2 weeks of training to review the qualifications of the applicant to enter the academy.
-An applicant's participation in the academy is conditional upon this review.
+e) The Academy Director shall review the qualifications of the applicant within the first 2 weeks of training.
+An applicant's continued participation in the academy is conditional upon this review.

-g) Any employer agency who wishes to appeal the decision of a director denying admission into a Board-certified academy shall, within 10 days, submit a written request for review to the Executive Director of the Board.
+g) Any employer agency who wishes to appeal the decision of an Academy Director denying admission into a Board-certified academy shall, within 10 days after receipt of the denial, submit a written request for review to the Executive Director of the Board.

-j) In the event the Executive Director confirms the decision, the applicant's employer agency may, in writing, file an appeal, within 10 days after the Executive Director's decision.
-The Board's Executive Committee shall review the record at the next regularly scheduled quarterly Executive Committee meeting to confirm or overrule the Executive Director.
-The Executive Committee shall make its recommendation to the Board at the Board's next regularly scheduled meeting.
+j) In the event the Executive Director confirms the decision, the applicant's employer agency may, in writing, file an appeal, within 10 days after receipt of the Executive Director's decision.
+The Board's Certification Review Panel shall review the record at the next regularly scheduled meeting to confirm or overrule the Executive Director.
+The Certification Review Panel shall make its recommendation to the Board at the Board's next regularly scheduled meeting.

-k) If an appeal is filed, an applicant shall be entitled to the 90 day extension in Section 8.1 of the Act to complete basic training.
+k) If an appeal is filed, an applicant will be granted the 90 day waiver in Section 8.1 of the Act to complete basic training.